Department of Electrical Engineering and Information Technology of TU Darmstadt

 The Department of Electrical Engineering and Information Technology (etit) is a department of the Technische Universität Darmstadt.
 It was the first faculty of electrical engineering in the world and offered the first course of study in electrical engineering.

-As of 2018, the Department of Electrical Engineering and Information Technology is one of the largest electrical engineering departments in Germany, with 29 professorships, around 250 scientific staff and around 2,400 students in 10 study courses.
+As of 2018, the Department of Electrical Engineering and Information Technology is one of the largest electrical engineering departments in Germany, with 29 professorships, approximately 250 scientific staff, and around 2,400 students across 10 study programs.

 The history of the department is shaped by pioneers.
 Among the well-known graduates are for example John Tu, Kurt Heinrich Debus and Gerhard M. Sessler.